Ghoniem/Neoscholar/Syllabus/Ghoniem_Neoscholar/_build/html/_sources/ProjectSyllabus.md

 presented in this class.
 More details will be provided during the course.
 The TA will direct the project and the students are expected to make a final presentation.
 The professor will give short tutorials on research methodology and tools.
-These will include Excel or Google Sheets or Python code programming (optional), writing a good research paper using Microsoft Word, Overleaf, or other latex typesetting software for professional report writing, and using Google Scholar and
+These include Excel or Google Sheets or Python code programming (optional), writing a good research paper using Microsoft Word, Overleaf, or other latex typesetting software for professional report writing, and using Google Scholar and